ergoplatform/ergodocs/docs/faq/general.md

 Mining pools offer a buffer against network attacks as the hash rate is distributed across thousands of individual miners.

 The memory hardened aspect of ergo also makes this attack vector more expensive as there is no ASIC support to rent.
 With the collective rentable rigs, there are more viable paths to a 51% attack.
 In theory, someone could build a massive GPU farm to try to launch such an attack.
-If a bad actor can rent a warehouse of ASIC and mine on a small chain with 51% attacks is a viable option... if there is an offramp.
+If a bad actor can rent a warehouse of ASIC and mine on a small chain with 51% attacks is a viable option.

 Usually, this attack is made for profit, and massive dumping occurs on an exchange as it is occurring.
 The attacker will dump tokens on a business and then "double-spend" them back into their wallet.
 The current exchange situation doesn't provide the liquidity for a viable offramp, and the rentable ASIC support isn't an option.
-Is it possible, in theory, yes, practical or likely?
-I don't think so.

-Ethereum classic is a bad example, as it shares the same mining algorithm as Eth.
-One could buy more than 100% current hash rate of eth classic on NiceHash, and it's not the same case for Ergo.
+Other coins like Ethereum classic are a bad comparisons, as they shared the same mining algorithm as Eth.
+One could buy more than 100% of the hash rate of eth classic on NiceHash, and it's not the same case for Ergo.
 Ergo also believes in the 'Good Miner' principle; in the case of Bitcoin - it was a good thing 51% existed.